-- There has been significant growth in student academic outcomes in the last three years in Heggerty, PSC, PLD, DIBELS and BliN. - Alignment of teaching practice across the school of the Phonics and Spelling Instructional Routine is substantially leading to more explicit teaching, reduction in student cognitive load and improved student well being through learning.
+- There has been growth in student academic outcomes in the last four years in PAT and NAPLAN. - Alignment of teaching practice across the school of the Phonics and Spelling Instructional Routine is leading to more explicit teaching, reduction in student cognitive load and improved student well being through learning.